The History of the Winchester Model 1873: The Gun That Won the West

 While the Model 1873 was primarily an iron-sight rifle, some shooters customized their weapons with accessories, including:

-• Tang Sights: Improved long-range accuracy by providing better sight alignment.
+• Tang Sight: Improved long-range accuracy by providing better sight alignment.

-• Lyman or Marbles Peep Sights: Offered enhanced sighting precision, especially for distance shooting.
+• Lyman or Marble Peep Sights: Offered enhanced sighting precision, especially for distance shooting.

-• Engraved & Custom Stocks: Many owners personalized their rifles with intricate engravings and custom wood stocks, making their rifles unique.
+• Engraved & Custom Stocks: Many owners personalize their rifles with intricate engravings and custom wood stocks, making their rifles unique.

 • Saddle Ring Attachments: Allowed for easy carrying on horseback, an essential feature for cowboys and mounted lawmen.